-When you must not have it
+When you must not use it

-You must not have Syntocinon if:
+You must not have Oxytocin GH if:

-- your doctor thinks that inducing or enhancing contractions for normal labour and vaginal delivery would be unsuitable for you or your baby - there are maternal or foetal reasons for caesarean delivery - you have been given medicines called prostaglandins within the past 6 hours - you are allergic to oxytocin (the active ingredient) or any of the other ingredients listed at the end of this leaflet. - you are allergic to latex
+- Your doctor thinks that inducing or enhancing contractions for normal labour and vaginal delivery would be unsuitable for you or your baby. - There are maternal or foetal reasons for caesarean delivery. - You have been given medicines called prostaglandins within the past 6 hours. - You are allergic to oxytocin (the active ingredient) or any of the other ingredients listed at the end of this leaflet.

+• You are allergic to latex.
 Symptoms of an allergic reaction may include:

-- shortness of breath
+- shortness of breath;

-- · wheezing or difficulty breathing
+- wheezing or difficulty breathing;

-- swelling of the face, lips, tongue or other parts of the body
+- swelling of the face, lips, tongue or other parts of the body;

 - rash, itching or hives on the skin.

-Before you have it
+Before you are given it